What is a Community Hub?

 Who is Advocating for a Community Hub in Central Etobicoke?

 Lots of people and organizations are!
-They include:
+(See a listing on our Partners page) They include:

 - Local Social Services

 - Youth Groups